Laurin Pepper

-Hugh McLaurin Pepper III (January 18, 1930 – February 4, 2018) was a collegiate All-American football player, Major League Baseball player, and high school football coach.
+Hugh McLaurin Pepper III (January 18, 1930 – February 4, 2018) was an American Major League Baseball player, All-American football player, and high school football coach.
 Born in Vaughan, Mississippi, he is a member of the University of Southern Mississippi Hall of Fame and was a charter member of the school's Legends Club, as well as the Mississippi Sports Hall of Fame.
 He was twice honored by the Mississippi State Legislature—once for his playing career at USM and once for his achievements as a high school football coach in Ocean Springs.

 College career

 Before turning to professional baseball, Pepper was an All-American halfback at Mississippi Southern.
 He starred in a 1953 Mississippi Southern win over 5th-ranked University of Alabama led by Bart Starr.
 Pepper had a 66-yard touchdown run combined with a 45-yard touchdown reception in the upset.
 He complimented his offensive performance with an interception on defense to help lift then Mississippi Southern to its first win against Alabama.
 Pepper was an explosive threat on the football field with an 8.2 career yards per carry average, still the school record.
 He also has two touchdowns on kick returns in only 6 attempts.